2023–24 Cypriot Second Division

 The 2023–24 Cypriot Second Division was the 69th season of the Cypriot second-level football league.
-It began on 15 September 2023.
+The campaign started on the 15th of September 2023 and concluded on the 28th of April 2024.

 Teams

 The league consisted of sixteen teams; ten teams remaining from the previous season, three teams promoted from the Cypriot Third Division, and three teams relegated from the Cypriot First Division.

-The three teams promoted from the Third Division were ASIL Lysi, Digenis Akritas Morphou, ENAD Polis Chrysochous (replacing the three relegated Second Division teams of Anagennisi Deryneia and Olympias Lympion, and withdrawn team of Alki Oroklini).
-The three teams relegated from the First Division were Akritas Chlorakas, Enosis Neon Paralimni, and Olympiakos Nicosia (replacing the three promoted Second Division teams of AEZ Zakakiou, Ethnikos Achna, and Othellos Athienou).